barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 The main source of danger in the manse is a protective spell which guards its contents.

-If a [glo:pc] tries to damage something, as they attack whatever has caught their attention they rapidly turn into a pile of rats: first growing a long tail, then whiskers, then finally exploding into a dozen rats.
-Two cat statues in the waiting hall animate and chase down the hapless [glo:pc].
+If a [abbr:pc] tries to damage something, as they attack whatever has caught their attention they rapidly turn into a pile of rats: first growing a long tail, then whiskers, then finally exploding into a dozen rats.
+Two cat statues in the waiting hall animate and chase down the hapless [abbr:pc].

-A be-rat-ed [glo:pc] returns to normal after avoiding harm for 10 rounds, at which point the cats lose interest and turn back into statues.
+A be-rat-ed [abbr:pc] returns to normal after avoiding harm for 10 rounds, at which point the cats lose interest and turn back into statues.